8/14 in Yankee History

 2002: The Yankees overcome a straight steal of home by Mike Sweeney to beat the Royals 3-2 in 14 innings.
 Bernie Williams hits an RBI single to give Ramiro Mendoza (8-3) the win.

 1990: California post a 9-5 win over the Yankees, the winning margin coming on an inside-the-park grand slam by Luis Polonia.
 Yankee right fielder Jesse Barfield misses a shoe string catch and his leisurely pursuit of the ball allows Polonia to score.
 Jim Abbott is the winner.
-Barfield will misplay another drive into an inside-the-park salami in 2 weeks’ time.
+Barfield will misplay another drive into an inside-the-park salami 2 weeks hence.

 1977: The Yankees amass 15 hits‚ including homers by Mickey Rivers and Graig Nettles‚ to swamp the Angels 15-3.
 Dick Tidrow allows just 2 hits in 6 innings for the win.

 1969: In a 3-2 Yankee win over the White Sox, Horace Clarke triples with 2 on in the 9th‚ then scores the winning run on a passed ball.
 Wilbur Wood takes the loss while Jack Aker is the winner.

 1966: The Yanks sweep two from the Indians‚ winning the opener 7-3 and the nitecap 6-4.
 The Indians help in the second game by making six errors in one inning‚ one short of the record.
 Mickey Mantle helps with a homer‚ off lefty Jack Kralick, but he’ll sit the next 12 days after reinjuring his knee.